karadikid/landing-zone/test-environment-setup/README.md

   * Consider overriding the default cost-savings setting
 * Open the IDE

+### Set Keybinding for Built-in ACE Editor

+If you prefer `vim`, emacs, etc key bindings, select `AWS Cloud9 -> Preferences -> KEYBINDINGS` and set the keybinding of interest.

+When you open files in the Cloud9 tree, the ACE editor will be used along with the selected keybinding.

-## Disable Cloud9 Managed Temporary Credentials
+### Disable Cloud9 Managed Temporary Credentials

 By default, Cloud9 automatically manages a set of AWS credentials on your behalf by refreshing the content of `~/.aws/credentials`.
 The AWS CLI and AWS SDKs automatically look for credentials in multiples locations